sudorandom/kmcd.dev/content/posts/2026/gnmi-from-scratch/index.md

 draft: true
 ---

 The gRPC Network Management Interface (gNMI) is a powerful standard for streaming telemetry and configuration management on network devices.
-While many excellent libraries and agents exist, building a small gNMI server and client from scratch is a fantastic way to understand the protocol's mechanics deeply.
+While many excellent libraries and agents exist, building a small gNMI server from scratch is a fantastic way to understand the protocol's mechanics deeply.

 In this post, we'll do just that.
-We'll implement a basic gNMI server and client in Go, using the modern and flexible [ConnectRPC](https://connectrpc.com/) framework instead of native gRPC-go.
+We'll implement a basic gNMI server in Go, using the modern and flexible [ConnectRPC](https://connectrpc.com/) framework instead of native gRPC-go.

 ### Why build it from scratch?